Flux (metallurgy): Fluxless techniques

 Other reactive atmospheres are also in use.
 Vapors of formic acid and acetic acid are the most commonly used.
 Carbon monoxide and halogen gases (for example carbon tetrafluoride, sulfur hexafluoride, or dichlorodifluoromethane) require fairly high temperatures for several minutes to be effective.

 Atomic hydrogen is much more reactive than molecular hydrogen.
 In contact with surface oxides it forms hydroxides, water, or hydrogenated complexes, which are volatile at soldering temperatures.
 A practical dissociation method is an electrical discharge.
 Argon-hydrogen gas compositions with hydrogen concentration below the low flammable limit can be used, eliminating the safety issues.
-The operation has to be performed at low pressure, as the stability of atomic hydrogen at atmospheric pressure is insufficient.
+The operation must be performed at low pressure, as the stability of atomic hydrogen at atmospheric pressure is insufficient.
 Such hydrogen plasma can be used for fluxless reflow soldering.

 Active atmospheres are relatively common in furnace brazing; due to the high process temperatures the reactions are reasonably fast.
 The active ingredients are usually carbon monoxide (possibly in the form of combusted fuel gas) and hydrogen.
 Thermal dissociation of ammonia yields an inexpensive mixture of hydrogen and nitrogen.

 Bombardment with atomic particle beams can remove surface layers at a rate of tens of nanometers per minute.
 The addition of hydrogen to the plasma augments the removal efficiency by chemical mechanisms.

 Mechanical agitation is another possibility for disrupting the oxide layer.
 Ultrasound can be used for assisting tinning and soldering; an ultrasonic transducer can be mounted on the soldering iron, in a solder bath, or in the wave for wave soldering.
 The oxide disruption and removal involves cavitation effects between the molten solder and the base metal surface.
 A common application of ultrasound fluxing is in tinning of passive parts (active parts do not cope well with the mechanical stresses involved); even aluminium can be tinned this way.
 The parts can then be soldered or brazed conventionally.

 Mechanical rubbing of a heated surface with molten solder can be used for coating the surface.
 Both surfaces to be joined can be prepared this way, then placed together and reheated.
 This technique was formerly used to repair small damages on aluminium aircraft skins.

 A very thin layer of zinc can be used for joining aluminium parts.
-The parts have to be perfectly machined, or pressed together, due to the small volume of filler metal.
+The parts must be perfectly machined, or pressed together, due to the small volume of filler metal.
 At high temperature applied for long time, the zinc diffuses away from the joint.
 The resulting joint does not present a mechanical weakness and is corrosion-resistant.
 The technique is known as diffusion soldering.

 Fluxless brazing of copper alloys can be done with self-fluxing filler metals.
 Such metals contain an element capable of reaction with oxygen, usually phosphorus.
 A good example is the family of copper-phosphorus alloys.